 - Under the My Organizations tab, click the Licensing tab.

 If you don’t see the Licensing tab, you may not be the administrator for your organization.
-(In My Esri, "organization" means your business or place of work, not your ArcGIS Online organization.
+(In My Esri, an organization means your business or place of work, not your ArcGIS Online organization.
 The administrator is often the primary maintenance contact for your organization.)
 To convert licenses, you need permission from your administrator.
 On the My Organizations tab, click the Request Permissions side tab.
-Under Request Permissions to your Organization, click Continue.
-Fill out the Request Permissions Form and ask for permission to manage software licenses.

 - In the list of tabs on the left, click Convert ArcGIS Pro Named User Licenses.